 I’m extremely lucky to have seen Alberta and the Rocky Mountains bathed in sunshine during summer and completely blanketed in snow during the winter, and I can honestly say I don’t know which I prefer!

-The two seasons are just so different it’s like comparing two completely different places.
+The two seasons are just so different it’s like comparing two completely different countries.

 During spring and summer, once all the snow has melted, the lakes show their true colours of emerald green and sapphire blue.
 When the sun is out the colours are so bright it’s hard to believe they’re real.

-However, when everything is covered in snow, the Rocky Mountains are transformed into a winter wonderland with some of the best winter activities to do in the world, and the mountains have this rare ethereal beauty that I just love to capture.
+However, when everything is covered in snow, the Rocky Mountains are transformed into a winter wonderland with some of the best things to do in Banff in winter, and the mountains have this rare ethereal beauty that I just love to capture.

-Whenever you decide to go, these are some of the best views in Alberta.
+Whenever you decide to go, these are some of the best places to visit in Alberta.

 Watch part 2 of our trip to Alberta ‘Adventures in Alberta, Canada’ below!